Sights + Sounds Picks: Poet Adrienne Danyelle Oliver

 In 2021, Ayodele was named Oakland’s first poet laureate.
 Ayodele has many titles to her name.
 She’s a director, playwright, arts educator, community advocate and so much more!
 Her work focuses on the intersection of cultural production, community development and community well being.
 Her poetry is straight fire on the mic.

 See all of the poets mentioned, perform at our “Sights + Sounds” live event “When We Exhale.”
-Join us next Thursday, May 28 at 220 Montgomery in Downtown San Francisco.
+Join us tonight, May 28 at 220 Montgomery in Downtown San Francisco.
 The show starts at 7 pm.